Who is applying for the mortgage

 We'll then show you approximately how much you can borrow for a mortgage.
 We work this out by multiplying your income by up to five times.
 This will also tell you the maximum property price that you can afford.

-Alternatively, you can use the mortgage calculator to work out how much you can borrow based on the amount you could afford to pay towards your mortgage each month.
+To help you with this, you can use our mortgage calculator to work out how much you can borrow based on the amount you could afford to pay towards your mortgage each month, rather than based on your income.

 The method we use to calculate how much mortgage you can get is similar to how mortgage lenders decide if they will accept your application.
 However, lenders also take into account other factors, such as: